Where to Stay in London with Kids: 5 Fantastic Neighborhoods

 Greenwich

-Area highlights: Royal Maritime Museum, Greenwich Park, Royal Observatory, Cutty Sark Clipper Ship, London’s Docklands
+Area highlights: National Maritime Museum, Greenwich Park, Royal Observatory, Cutty Sark, London’s Docklands

 Although much more leafy and suburban, Greenwich has some similarities with its Manhattan namesake.
 It’s full of arty shops and one-of-a-kind restaurants (for a traditional British meal, tuck into pie and mash at Goddards at Greenwich) and has a laid-back student vibe.
 But there is so much to do on its doorstep.
-Families can board the 19th-century Cutty Sark clipper ship, straddle the Prime Meridian Line, check out the Royal Maritime Museum or picnic in Greenwich Park.
+Families can board the 19th-century Cutty Sark clipper ship, straddle the Prime Meridian Line at the Royal Observatory, check out the National Maritime Museum or picnic in Greenwich Park.

 Afterward, take the Greenwich Foot Tunnel and walk right under the River Thames to emerge in London’s Docklands.
 Mudchute, one of Europe’s largest inner-city farms, is close to the northern entrance of this tunnel, and a 15-minute stroll will take you to the heart of London’s Canary Wharf business district, a 21st-century architectural masterpiece.
 It’s quite a contrast!